-Combined Degree Programs are available in conjunction with the UC Davis Graduate School of Management and most of the master's degree programs offered through the UC Davis Office of Graduate Studies.
-Separate applications are required by each department because evaluation and decision processes are performed independently.
+Combined Degree Programs are available in conjunction with the UC Davis Graduate School of Management and most of the UC Davis master's degree programs.
+Separate applications are required by each department.
 If admitted to both programs, the applicant must enroll at the School of Law for the first year.
 Contact the appropriate department for additional information.